Trying to figure out your chances of miscarrying? Sadly, you are going to have a hard time finding good information.

 Here’s the risk of a subsequent miscarriage for women who have never given birth before:

-And the risk of another miscarriage for women who have given birth before:
+And for women who have given birth before:

 The Bottom Line